 “Affiliate” has the definition provided in the SEC’s Regulation D, Section 230.501(b), i.e., “a person that directly, or indirectly through one or more intermediaries, controls or is controlled by, or is under common control with, the person specified.”

+“Class A” or “Class A Member” shall refer to those Members who have purchased or otherwise acquired or been issued Class A Units.

 “Company” refers to Company3 LLC, a Nevada limited liability company.

 “ERISA” means the Employee Retirement Income Security Act of 1974, as amended.